Yeshivas Ohr HaChaim

 Yeshivas Ohr Hachaim is a Haredi yeshiva located in Kew Garden Hills, Queens, New York City.
 The yeshiva also has a kollel, and operates in conjunction with its high school Mesivta Yesodei Yeshurun which is located next door to Yeshivas Ohr Hachaim.
 The current Rosh Yeshiva is Rabbi Doniel Lander and the Rosh Kollel is Rabbi Shmuel Rabinovici.
-Both are former students of the revered Rabbi Joseph B. Soloveitchik of Yeshiva University.
+Both are former students of Rabbi Joseph B. Soloveitchik of Yeshiva University.

 The yeshiva building is prominently located on Main Street in Kew Gardens Hills.
 The building is noted for its exterior, which is primarily made of Jerusalem stone (so named for being both common and legally required for construction in Jerusalem) imported from Israel specifically for the building.

+Rabbi Mordechai Finkelman serves as mashgiach ruchani of the yeshiva.
+He is a senior member of the Emunas Yisroel branch of chassidim and was known for his close relationship with the branch's founder and leader, the late Rabbi Moshe Wolfson.

-Rabbi Mordechai Kraus was one of the Roshei Yeshiva until his passing in 2016.
+Rabbi Mordechai Krauss was one of the Roshei Yeshiva until his death in 2016.
+He was a student of Rabbi Binyomin Paler and Rabbi Berel Soloveitchik.

 History

 Yeshivas Ohr Hachaim was founded in 1983.
 Its first location was at Congregation Bnei Abraham.
 As the yeshiva continued to grow and attract more students, it needed to move to a bigger location.
 Two years after it was founded, in 1985, the yeshiva moved to a new location.
 A synagogue was rented at 69-69 Main Street that served as a Bais Medrash.
 But soon after, the burgeoning enrollment of the yeshiva called for yet another move.
 In the 1990s a series of attached houses from the corner house of 71st Avenue and Main Street down the block were purchased and construction on the new building began.